Giant Food Stores to open new grocery store format

 Giant Food Stores is going urban — and smaller.

-The 95-year-old supermarket company will debut its new grocery store format, called Giant Heirloom Market, on Friday, January, 25, opening a 9,500-sq.-ft. store is located in the Graduate Hospital neighborhood of Philadelphia.
+The 95-year-old supermarket company will debut its new grocery store format, Giant Heirloom Market, on Jan.
+25 with the opening of a 9,500-sq.-ft. store located in the Graduate Hospital neighborhood of Philadelphia.
 It is the first of several locations planned for the city.

-The store will combine modern innovations with a community focus.
+The store will combine modern innovations with a community focus, the company said.
 Local vendor partnerships will be center stage, which will feature goods from such popular Philadelphia-area food purveyors as High Street on Market, Isgro Pastries, One Village Coffee, and Sarcone’s Bakery.

-Shoppers can also create their own olive oil and vinegar blends, infused with the flavors of their choice, at a do-it-yourself station.
+Shoppers also will be able to create their own olive oil and vinegar blends, infused with the flavors of their choice, at a do-it-yourself station.
 Also on the menu: a sampling station.

 If customers ever need something that is not available in-store, associates will help guide them to in-store iPads to order online, with the goods to be delivered the next day.
 For added convenience, Giant Heirloom Market will offer both self and mobile checkout.

 Giant has had a presence in Philadelphia since 2011, but the Heirloom Market store will be its first in the downtown area.
-The location is the first of several stores planned for the city.
+The location is the first of several stores planned for the city, the company said.

 Giant Food Stores operates more than 170 stores in Pennsylvania, Maryland, Virginia and West Virginia.